-MAHs may also apply for a change in the conditions approved for an OTC product, e.g. extension of an indication or a new package size for the OTC products that already have a marketing authorisation.
+MAHs may also apply for a change in the conditions approved for an OTC product, e.g., extension of an indication or a new package size for the OTC products that already have a marketing authorisation.

 Regulatory and scientific guidance (pre-submission)

-In such guidance meetings, it is possible to discuss the suitability of the medicinal product as an OTC product (CF or F) in Norway, suitable indication(s), posology, target groups and risk minimisation measures, such as educational material to pharmacists/patients or checklists to be used at dispensing of the medicinal product(s) (if necessary).
+In such guidance meetings, it is possible to discuss the suitability of the medicinal product as an OTC product (CF or F) in Norway, suitable indication(s), posology, target groups and risk minimization measures, such as educational material to pharmacists/patients or checklists to be used at dispensing of the medicinal product(s) (if necessary).

 - current (national) treatment guidelines

-- treatment recommendations, guidelines from professional organisations and resource centres within health eg. Legevakthåndboken (reference book on emergency primary health care), RELIS (national network of four regional medicines information and pharmacovigilance centres in Norway), Norsk legemiddelhåndbok (Norwegian reference book on medicines as treatment options), Den norske legeforening (The Norwegian Medical Association), Norsk barnelegeforening (Norwegian pediatricians association) etc.
+- treatment recommendations, guidelines from professional organizations and resource centres within health eg. Legevakthåndboken (reference book on emergency primary health care), RELIS (national network of four regional medicines information and pharmacovigilance centres in Norway), Norsk legemiddelhåndbok (Norwegian reference book on medicines as treatment options), Den norske legeforening (The Norwegian Medical Association), Norsk barnelegeforening (Norwegian pediatricians association) etc.

 - recommendations published by patient organisations

-In addition, the MAH must seek advice from the Norwegian pharmacy Association if proposed additional risk minimisation measures require the pharmacies to perform an additional service upon dispensing the medicinal product.
+In addition, the MAH must seek advice from the Norwegian pharmacy Association if proposed additional risk minimization measures require the pharmacies to perform an additional service upon dispensing the medicinal product.
 The MAH must ensure that their application contains relevant documentation and that the proposed risk management plan is adapted to the needs.

-The NoMA offers scientific and regulatory advice free of charge.
 Further information can be found at our web site: